SENSELET: a Sensory Network infrastructure for Scientific Lab Environments

 At the cloud side, a database is created to hold time series data.
 A visualization tool is provided for users to better monitor the sensor status and room environment.
 Configuration of Senselet and sensors is provided through a user interface.

-Acknowledgement: This research was funded by the National Science Foundation (award number 1827126).
+Acknowledgment: This research was funded by the National Science Foundation (award number 1827126).
 The opinions, findings and conclusions or recommendations expressed in this paper are those of the authors and do not necessarily reflect the view of the National Science Foundation.